rabiul-ai/MNIST-digit-classification/README.md

 This code can classify 10 handwritten digit by simple neural network using Pytorch

 # Problem Type
-Classification,
+Classification (using Logistic Regression),
-Number of Class = 10,
+Number of Classes = 10,
 Task: handwritten digit classification

 # Dataset